Aishwaryahosamani/Module3_Group23/project/RKE system/1_Requirements/Readme.md

 * If we click Button  for once  the door will lock
 * If we click Button  for Twice door wiil unlock.
 * If we click Button for three times it will activate the alaram.
-* If we click Button for Four times the focus light will approach.
+* If we click Button for Four times the  it will activate the alaram

 # State of Art